TheOddler/aplai/report/report.md

 ![Results of Sudoku CHR implementation.
 Note II: we cut off the Channeling at 200 sec in soduwiki_nb28 (with a value of 938,76 sec) deformed the chart.
 Note II: the alternative version wasn't able to solve the 25x25 within a reasonable time\label{sudoku_chr_all}](images/sudoku_chr_all.png "Results of Sudoku CHR implementation")

-// TODO vincent: zie, deze is veel leesbaarder :D (TODO: verwijder deze comment :P)

 We can immediately see that the results of CHR are a lot slower than those from _ECLiPSe_.
 But, there are some exceptions where the alternative in CHR performs better (e.g. Clue 17).
-We can see that the most difficult problems remain the same for both CHR and _ECLiPSe_ (e.g. sudowiki_nb28) and that in both cases the alternative outperforms the simple at extra2.
+We can see that the most difficult problems remain the same for both CHR and _ECLiPSe_ (e.g. sudowiki_nb28) and that in both cases the alternative outperforms the primary at extra2.
 Because of the high amount of backtracks in _ECLiPSe_ and inferences in CHR, we assume this has to do with the order of the propagation being less favorable.

 ### Conclusion